-1. To activate Land Mode using the Flap Stick go back to the Flight Mode Setup page and select Throttle Stick for the priority switch.
+- 1. To activate Land Mode using the Flap Stick, go back to the Flight Mode Setup page and select Throttle Stick for the priority switch. - Next - 3.
+On the Priority Switch screen.

-2. Next

-3. On the Priority Switch screen.
 Leave Pos 0 set to Switches.
-Set position 1 and 2 to Landing mode by using the scroll wheel and click.

-4. Exit back to System Setup, scroll down to "Analog Switch Setup" and click.

-5. On the Analog Switch Setup screen move the box over the Throttle row, first 75 percent.
+Set position 1 and 2 to Landing mode by using the scroll wheel and click. - 4.
+Exit back to System Setup, scroll down to "Analog Switch Setup" and click. - 5.
+On the Analog Switch Setup screen move the box over the Throttle row, first 75 percent.
 Pull down the flap stick and watch the number in the far right column change.
 Move the stick to get 92% in the far right hand column.
-With the blinking box over the first column, click the scroll wheel.
+With the blinking box over the first column, click the scroll

+- wheel.
 The number in that box will change to 92%.
-Do not change the 75% in the second column.

-6. Under the column "Now" appears the position of the switch as you move the flap stick.
-Watch the position number (Pos 1, 2 or3) change as you move the stick.
-You just established a "kick" point at 92%

-7. Return to Flight Mode Setup.
-On the bottom of the page it shows the current flight mode.
+Do not change the 75% in the second column. - 6.
+Under the column "Now" appears the position of the switch as you move the flap stick.
+Watch the position number (Pos 1, 2 or 3) change as you move the stick.
+You just established a "kick" point at 92% - 7.
+Return to Flight Mode Setup.
+On the bottom of the page it shows the current Flight Mode.
 Move the Flap Stick down from the top.
-At 92% it will change to landing mode.

-8. In any feature using Flight Modes, the Flight Mode name on the screen will change by pulling down the Flap Stick.
+At 92% it will change to landing mode. - 8.
+In any feature using Flight Modes, the Flight Mode name on the screen will change to Land by pulling down the Flap Stick.

-Balance Feature Addendum (use this if the flaps move at different rates)
+Balance Feature Addendum (Use this if the flaps move at different rates)

-Earlier in the guide, we discussed how to make sure that the Flaps both stop at the same position in the down position.
-However, on the way down, the flaps may not move at the same pace.
+Earlier in the guide, we discussed how to make sure that the Flaps both stop at the same place in the down position.
+However, on the way down, one flap may fall behind the other, but catch up at the end.
 This can be changed with the Balance function.
 Function Menu > Servo Setup > Balance.